 She has performed on various Chicago stages including starring in Brahman/i co-produced by Silk Road Rising and About Face Theatre.
-She has been seen at The Goodman Theatre in Pulitzer Prize winner, Quiara Alegria Hudes’ play, The Happiest Song Plays Last, where she originated the role of Shar, and she was an ensemble member of Christopher Shinn’s world premiere play, Teddy Ferrara.
+She has been seen at The Goodman Theatre in Pulitzer Prize winner Quiara Alegria Hudes’ play, The Happiest Song Plays Last, where she originated the role of Shar, and she was an ensemble member of Christopher Shinn’s world premiere play, Teddy Ferrara.
 She was also one of four actors to perform in the solo show White Rabbit/Red Rabbit presented by the MCA and the Chicago Humanities Festival.

-Her mockumentary where she plays the illegitimate Muslim daughter of Donald Trump appeared in Marie Claire, Jezebel, CBC Radio Q, Vice, NBC, Al-Jazeera, The A.V.
-Club, .Mic, The Red Eye and Expo Chicago.
-Mirza’s first feature film, Signature Move, which she co-wrote and stars in, produced with Newcity Magazine and Full Spectrum Features, wrapped principal photography August 2016.
-The film was selected as part of the Tribeca Film Institute All Access Program and received the TFI/Labodigital/Los Cabos International Film Festival post-production Gabriel Figueroa grant, and was named one of the “50 Most Anticipated Films of 2017” by Filmmaker Magazine.
+Her mockumentary The Muslim Trump, where she plays the illegitimate Muslim daughter of Donald Trump, appeared in Marie Claire, Jezebel, CBC Radio Q, Vice, NBC, Al-Jazeera, The A.V.
+Club, Mic, The Red Eye, and EXPO Chicago.
+Fawzia’s first feature film Signature Move, which she co-wrote with Lisa Donato and stars in, produced with Newcity Magazine and Full Spectrum Features, was part of the Tribeca Film Institute All Access Program, received the TFI/Labodigital/Los Cabos International Film Festival post-production Gabriel Figueroa grant, and was named one of the “50 Most Anticipated Films of 2017” by Filmmaker Magazine.
 The film, which stars Indian film legend Shabana Azmi as her mother, world premiered at SXSW in 2017, won over 14 awards, screened at over 150 festivals around the world, and is available on Amazon.
 Fawzia just wrapped writing for the new CBS limited event series, The Red Line, executive produced by Greg Berlanti and Ava Duvernay, which airs April 28, 2019.